Hans4937/exams-project/readme.txt

 10. Click "Browse your computer".

-11. Navigate to the downloaded project files, find the nordicgreens.sql and select it.
+11. Navigate to the downloaded project files, find the folder named "Database" and select nordicgreens.sql.
 Then go down the page and click go.

 12. Now you should have imported the database correctly and can go to the next section.